JavierSegoviaCordoba/kopy/README.md

 ## How it works

-The plugin transforms the lambda into what you would do manually with `copy` functions, that means the `copy` or `invoke` lambda can only work if the plugin is applied to the project it is being called.
+The plugin transforms the lambda into what a developer would do manually with `copy` functions, that means the `copy` or `invoke` lambda can only work if the plugin is applied to the project it is being called.

 If the plugin is not applied, the `copy` and `invoke` function calls will be marked as errors.
 Don't suppress them without applying the plugin as they will not work.

-You don't need to suppress them, the Gradle plugin will suppress them for you.
+It is not necessary to suppress them manually, the Gradle plugin will suppress them automatically.

-There is no reflection or mutability, your class will have some new functions and properties added, as it will extend under the hood the `Kopyable` interface.
+There is no reflection or mutability, the class will have some new functions and properties added, as it will extend under the hood the `Kopyable` interface.

-The number is limited to 7 independently of the number of properties your data class has:
+The number is limited to 7 independently of the number of properties the data class has:

 - `copy` function
 - `invoke` function